-What Is a Zero-tax Company?
+What Is a Zero-Tax Company?

 All companies must prepare their account books and other financial documents.
 The tax liability of companies depends on these accounts and the calculation is done based on the Income Tax Act guidelines.
 The profits that businesses show in their profit and loss statement are known as book profits, and this serves as the company’s income for taxable purposes.
 Many companies generate book profits but report nil tax as per income-tax provisions.
 Indian tax laws define such companies as zero-tax companies.
-These companies hold substantial book profits but claim deductions and exemptions under the IT Act, and hence reduce their tax liability to zero.
+These companies hold substantial book profits but claim deductions such as 80DDB deductions and exemptions under the IT Act, and hence reduce their tax liability to zero.

 What Is the Minimum Alternate Tax?